-Locals living in Seoul like to refer to their city as “the miracle of Han”.
+The locals in Seoul like to refer to their city as “the miracle of Han”.
 This expression is not completely unjustified.
-After all, Seoul did not only survive the Korean War without major damages, the historical city has also developed into a booming 21st-century metropolis.
+After all, not only did Seoul survive the Korean War without major damages, the historical city has also developed into a booming 21st-century metropolis.

-The government is making a great effort to make life in Seoul, the 600-year-old capital, attractive for everybody.
+The government is making a great effort to make Seoul, the 600-year-old capital, an attractive place to live for all.
 Not only did they add a little green to daily life in Seoul with parks and recreational areas, they have also planned new buildings and residential districts within the city.
 New projects are, for instance, the Dongdaemun Design Plaza and Park and the eco-friendly new city hall.

-When preparing for expat life in Seoul, looking for accommodation will become inevitable at some point.
-You should know that housing space is often measured in pyeong (1 pyeong = 3.4m²).
-Depending on your individual income, preference and living situation, there are many different options to put a roof over your head while living in Seoul:
+When preparing for your time in Seoul, looking for accommodation will become inevitable at some point.
+You should know that housing space is often measured in pyeong (1 pyeong = 3.3 m²).
+Please note that the total area listed often includes common areas including the hallway in front of the apartment, the elevator, the parking garage, etc. These common areas are added up and divided by the number of apartments in the building, meaning that your actual living space may be smaller than what is advertised.
+Depending on your individual income, preference and living situation, there are many different options to put a roof over your head in Seoul:

 - Regular apartments are the most popular housing option among Koreans living in Seoul.
-They are often located near postal or district offices, schools and stores.
+They are often located near postal or district offices, schools, and stores.
 Of course, rents vary depending on the apartment’s location and size.
-The units in apartment complexes are often smaller than Westerners living in Seoul might expect.
+The units in apartment complexes are often smaller than what Westerners might be accustomed to.

 - Another option is to rent space in an officetel.
-An officetel is a high-rise building which offers both office and residential units for residents living in Seoul.
-Officetels are particularly popular with students and singles living in Seoul, as they offer contracts of 1–2 years and come fully furnished.
+An officetel is a high-rise building which offers both office and residential units for residents of Seoul.
+Officetels are particularly popular with students and singles in Seoul, as they offer contracts of 1–2 years and come fully furnished.

 - Private houses are particularly attractive for family life in Seoul.
 They are easier to find in the older neighborhoods north of the river.
-Most foreigners living in Seoul rent private houses in Itaewon, Ichon-dong and Pyeongchang-dong.
+Most foreigners in Seoul rent private houses in Itaewon, Ichon-dong, and Pyeongchang-dong.